metinogurlu/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26: August 15, 2020

+**Today's Progress**: I added to scss support to my project and work on web page design on figma

+**Thoughts:** Component centric development its really cool but it's complicated sometimes for beginners like me.
+I think, figma is helping very well for this.

 ### Day 25: August 14, 2020

 **Today's Progress**: My layout is ready and i added my first component of this weather app project